thkukuk/atomic-updates_and_etc/README.md

 More and more Linux Distributors have a Distribution using atomic updates to update the system (for SUSE it's transactional-update).
 They all have the problem of updating the files in /etc, but everybody come up with another solution which solved their usecase, but is not generic useable.
 Additional there is the "Factory Reset" of systemd, which no distribution has really fully implemented today.
 A unique handling of /etc for atomic updates could also help to convience upstream developers to add support to their applications.

+## Goal

+The goal is to provide a concept working for all Linux Distributors (like the FHS, preferred is to get this into the FHS).
+Short to midterm, it should solve the problems with atomic updates.
+Midterm to longterm, the result should be, that no package installs anything in `/etc`, it should only contain changes made by the system administrator or configuration files managed by the system administrator.

 ## Definition "Atomic Updates"

 An atomic update is a kind of update that: